-- The first row show us the available interfaces, receive transmit and transfer transmit.
+- The first row shows us the available interfaces, receive transmit and transfer transmit.
 This rows is represented by l letter which mean list view.

 - The second row is graphical statistics.
 If the graph is not showing, you can press g button.

-- The third row show us the detailed statistics of receive and transfer activity.
+- The third row shows us the detailed statistics of receive and transfer activity.

-- And the fourth row show us the additional information.
+- And the fourth row shows us the additional information.

-To get some help how to operate bmon, press question mark button (?).
+To get some help on how to operate bmon, press question mark button (?).

 We also can run bmon with options.
-Here are some options about bmon.
+Here are some options for bmon.